Tips for Comic-Con

 • Stay farther out and commute.
 If all you need is a place to sleep and shower, you don’t have to stay downtown.

-• NEW: Ask your hotel about storing luggage if you check out before the con ends, or if you check in after it starts.
+• Ask your hotel about storing luggage if you check out before the con ends, or if you check in after it starts.
 (You may also be able to arrange early check-in.)

 Right Before